Code of Ethics and Conduct.

 There are laws restricting companies from hiring as an employee or retaining as a consultant a present or former government employee (other than secretarial, clerical or other similar grade employees).
 These restrictions may also cover informal agreements for prospective employment.

-Colleagues must obtain written clearance from Jon Williams or James Penny before discussing proposed employment or retention with any current or any former government employee who left government employment within the past two years.
+You must obtain written clearance from Jon Williams, James Penny or Emily Russell before discussing proposed employment or retention with any current or any former government employee who left government employment within the past two years.

 d.
 Official requests for information

-If you are contacted by government regulators or authorities, agents, investigators, lawyers who do not represent the company or by other third parties seeking information or documents concerning investigations or potential or actual litigation, you should immediately notify James Penny or Jon Williams.
+If you are contacted by government regulators or authorities, agents, investigators, lawyers who do not represent the company or by other third parties seeking information or documents concerning investigations or potential or actual litigation, you should immediately notify James Penny, Jon Williams or Emily Russell.

 e.
 Contacts with the media